tbenoit6283/skillet-ACI-A-A/README.md

 - That skillet will not configure ACI Fabric to redirect traffic.
 That step must be done in parallel.
 - Promiscious mode is not mandatory vNIC4 port group to have a functionnal cluster A/A
 - That skillet shoud work with physical devices instead of VM series but it has not been tested.
+- Panorama must be able to reach APIC controller without any proxy to retrieve metadata.
+DAGs must be created manually after you apply the skillet.

 ## Support Policy